 $40 million in Education Lottery Funds is appropriated for instructional materials.

+$24 million is provided to cover increased expenses for SC Department of Education and First Steps full-day four-year-old kindergarten.

 $6.9 million in recurring Education Improvement Act funds is allocated to the Child Early Reading and Developmental Education Program (CERDEP) and $17 million in these EIA funds for CERDEP at the SC Department of Education.